 Also of interest is that Union has more people living here who work in computers and math than 95% of the places in the US.

 Union is a somewhat ethnically-diverse city.
 The people who call Union home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Union residents report their race to be White, followed by Asian.
-Important ancestries of people in Union include Irish, English, Italian, and Scottish.
+Important ancestries of people in Union include German, Irish, English, Italian, and French.